broadinstitute/tandem-repeat-catalog/README.md

 ### Colab Repeat Catalog

 This repo provides a general purpose genome-wide TR catalog for genotyping TRs in short read or long read sequencing data.

-It's named *Colab Repeat Catalog* as it is a collaboration between multiple people including Ben Weisburd, Egor Dolzhenko, and others.
+It is being developed as part of a collaboration between Ben Weisburd, Egor Dolzhenko, and others.

 [Release v1.0](https://github.com/broadinstitute/tandem-repeat-catalogs/releases/tag/v1.0) is now available in draft form.